 States whether a tenant is allowed to rent the dwelling or part of the premises to a third party, and if written permission from the landlord is required.
 If the landlord will allow sub-lease or assignment, it should be clearly stated in the lease whether both the tenant and sub-tenant are responsible for all the terms and conditions of the original lease for the remainder of the existing lease term.

-Notice to tenant of his or her responsibility to obtain insurance to protect personal property and safeguard against perils and liability exposure.
-Landlord insurance protects the property from loss, but does not protect the tenant’s personal property.
-Information about renter’s insurance is available in the Virginia Renters Insurance Pamphlet.
+Notice to tenants of their responsibility to obtain insurance to protect their personal property and safeguard against perils and liability exposure is required.
+Landlord insurance protects the property from loss.
+Tenants need insurance to protect their personal property and liability.
+Information about renter’s insurance is available in the Virginia Renters Insurance Pamphlet and § 55.1-1206 of the VRLTA outlines all insurance requirements.

 Establish which state and local laws apply to the lease agreement.
-Laws tenants and landlords should review are available at www.fairfaxcounty.gov/consumer/tenant.
+Laws tenants and landlords should review are available to view on our Tenant-Landlord Laws page.

 Rules and Regulations:

-A tenant is subject to rules and regulations concerning the tenant’s use and occupancy of the premises and common areas at the time the tenant enters into the lease agreement, which may include condominium or homeowner association regulations.
+Include all rules and regulations concerning the tenant’s occupancy of the premises and use of common areas or amenities when the tenant enters into the lease agreement.
+This may include condominium or homeowner association regulations or special addendums.

 Additional terms or conditions may be included by the landlord or tenant based on mutual agreement.
 Any changes or additions to the lease agreement must be in writing and should also be initialed by both the tenant and landlord.